itsayushisaxena/ML-AndrewNG-Python-Implementation/README.md

 # ML_AndrewNG_Python_Implementation
 This repository contains the implementation of Programming Assignments in Python 3,from the course of Machine Learning by Andrew NG.
-This jupyter notebook is just for getting the whole concept implemented in Python 3 and it cannot be uploaded there.
+This jupyter notebook is just for getting the whole concept implemented in Python 3 but it cannot be uploaded there.
 In the original course,assignments are to be solved in Octave.